NEW APPLICATION POLICY:

 - The Personal Statement should also include a clearly articulated mention of the student’s research topic as well as the research trends and professional experiences that have led to the topic (3-4 paragraphs).

-There are several options for completing the Master of Arts: Education and Society.
+There are multiple options for completing the Master of Arts: Educational Leadership.

 For a full list of courses and course descriptions: